Tutto Pasta, Australia

 The team spent 18 months on research and product development before bringing their first "frozen goodness" to market in 2014.
 These silky smooth, flavour-packed ice creams are made from just a few ingredients that we can all recognise in our own pantries - namely coconut milk, avocado and honey, Nobó's ice cream are a guilt-free, healthy treat for young and old.

 The best part?
-Nobó's ice cream flavours have won 8 'Great Taste Awards', an accolade bestowed by the prestigeous Guild of Fine Foods (U.K.).
+Nobó's ice cream flavours have won eight 'Great Taste Awards', an accolade bestowed by the prestigious Guild of Fine Foods (UK).
 Also named as one of the Top 50 Foods in the UK and Ireland.

 Sambazon Acai from The Brazilian Amazon

-Acai is a small purple berry, with a rich berry-cocoa flavour which has been part of the indigenous Brazilian diet for centuries because of its versatility and high nutrient qualities.
+Acai a small purple berry, with a rich berry-cocoa flavour which has been part of the indigenous Brazilian diet for centuries because of its versatility and high-nutrient qualities.
 It is naturally sugar free, and packed with antioxidants, healthy omegas, polyphenols and flavonoids (like those in red wine).
-Açaí has a perfect combination of polyunsaturated and monounsaturated fats, giving it a creamy feel with lots of trace minerals and essential nutrients.
+Acai has a perfect combination of polyunsaturated and monounsaturated fats, giving it a creamy feel with lots of trace minerals and essential nutrients.
+Sambazon is the first and only certified fair trade and organic acai in the world.

-At the heart of this unique company is an inspiring team of entrepreneurs whose main purpose is to be socially responsible by being dedicating themselves to their local farmers, communities and the environment in which they work.
 Sambazon operates as a 'triple bottom line' business where success is measured economically, socially and environmentally.
-They work closely with local and international NGOs, including The Nature Conservancy, World Wildlife Fund, Peabiru Institute, Amapa and Para State Federal Universities and more, to preserve the Amazon Rainforest, ensure that açaí berries are sustainably harvested, and that farmers are paid fair wages.
+They work closely with local and international NGOs, including The Nature Conservancy, World Wildlife Fund, Peabiru Institute, Amapa and Para State Federal Universities and more, to preserve the Amazon Rainforest, ensure that acai berries are sustainably harvested, and that farmers are paid fair wages.

 Click here for a range of spectacular recipes directly from Sambazon.